Neck Pain · San Francisco + Virtual

 Take-home practice

 Virtual sessions work well for neck pain.
-Dr. Garrett assesses your posture and movement patterns via live video and guides you through protocols in real time.
-Most clients notice reduced tension and improved range of motion during their first virtual session.
+Garrett watches your posture and movement over video and guides you through the same protocols in real time.

-I finally understand WHY my neck has been hurting.
-That's worth more than any treatment I've ever had.
+I finally understood why my neck kept hurting.
+That was worth more than any treatment I'd tried.

 The guarantee